aylei/aliyun-exporter/README.md

 > Given that you have 50 metrics to scrape with 60s scrape interval, about 2,160,000 requests will be sent by the exporter for 30 days.

+## Special Project

+Some metrics are not included in the Cloud Monitor API.
+For these metrics, we keep the configuration abstraction consistent by defining special projects.

+Special Projects:

+* `rds_performance`: RDS performance metrics, available metric names: [Performance parameter table](https://www.alibabacloud.com/help/doc-detail/26316.htm?spm=a2c63.p38356.b99.361.694917e6Rtuu9i)

+> An example configuration file of special project is provided as `special-projects.yml`

+**Note**: special projects invokes different API with ordinary metrics, so it will not consume your Cloud Monitor API invocation quota.
+But the API of special projects could be slow, so it is recommended to separate special projects into a standalone exporter instance.

 ## Metrics Meta

 `aliyun-exporter` shipped with a simple site hosting the metrics meta from the CloudMonitor API.
 You can visit the metric meta in [localhost:9525](http://localhost:9525) after launching the exporter.